Er1807/VRCWS/README.md

 A docker server version can be found at https://hub.docker.com/r/er1807/vrcws.
 When hosting your own server (maybe even inside a vpn) you can increase the security.

+To host it look at the docker-compose.yml file in the Server folder.
+The custom-docker-compose.yml file is the current version I am hosting for wss://vrcws.er1807.de/VRC

 But you are free to use wss://vrcws.er1807.de/VRC

 Just don't be stupid.
 Also I can't say that the server will be running 24/7.